data center design

 How Does ACI Endpoint Learning Work?

 ACI fabric leverages a distributed, controller-based architecture to facilitate endpoint learning.
-When an endpoint is connected to the fabric, ACI utilizes a variety of mechanisms to gather information about it.
+When an endpoint is connected to the fabric, ACI utilizes various mechanisms to gather information about it.
 These mechanisms include Address Resolution Protocol (ARP) snooping, Link Layer Discovery Protocol (LLDP), and even integration with hypervisor-based systems.

 Once an endpoint is detected, ACI Fabric builds a comprehensive endpoint database called the Endpoint Group (EPG).
 This database contains vital information such as MAC addresses, IP addresses, VLANs, and associated policies.
 By continuously monitoring and updating this database, ACI ensures real-time visibility and control over the network endpoints.